Red Willow

 Accessibility

-We will release a full accessibility guide for the production by March 2.
-Please contact us at shannon@controlgroupproductions.org with any questions.
+Here is our production Accessibility Guide.
+Please contact us at patrick@controlgroupproductions.org with any questions.

 Mobility general: This event involves a 2.5 mile journey through a city-maintained open space, on pavement and gravel trails with minimal grade.
 The journey lasts 80 minutes, and does not provide designated seating for audiences.